x3zapper/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to clear all contacts.
-2. AddressBook parses the command.
+2. CustomerRelationBook parses the command.
-3. AddressBook removes all contacts.
+3. CustomerRelationBook removes all contacts.
-4. AddressBook confirms successful clearing.
+4. CustomerRelationBook confirms successful clearing.

     Use case ends.